 ahealthyme Rewards is a wellness program that financially rewards you for making healthy choices every day.

 The program is digitally-based, which means you can access the tools, inspiration, and guidance you need to achieve your individual goals, right from your smartphone or computer.
 You’ll receive an activity tracker included with your program to measure your progress and keep track of the points you’ve earned—or you can sync up your own personal device with an easy-to-use app.
-By year’s end, you could earn up to $400 just for hitting easy goals.*
+By year’s end, you could earn up to $400, just for hitting easy goals.*

 I hope you’ll give it a try.
 I think you’ll find that ahealthyme Rewards is fun, fulfilling, and designed to help you succeed.
 You can earn points by managing your stress; eating a healthy diet; or ramping up your physical activity through fitness challenges with co-workers.